 Dedicated to the success of the individual investor

-(1) It cuts, freezes, or suspends its dividend.
-(2) It bubbles or becomes seriously overvalued.
-(3) You receive news of significant changes impacting the company.
-(4) It is going to be acquired.
-(5) It announces plans to split itself or spin off a separate company.
-(6) Its current yield rises above 9 percent or drops below 2.5 percent.
-(7) It underperforms the market in total returns (price + dividends) for three years running.
-(8) Its size increases beyond 15 percent of the portfolio.
+(a) It cuts, freezes, or suspends its dividend. (b) It bubbles or becomes seriously overvalued. (c) You become aware of significant fundamental changes impacting the company. (d) It is going to be acquired. (e) It announces plans to split itself or spin off a separate company. (f) Its current yield rises above 9% or drops below 2.5%. (g) Its size increases beyond 10% of the portfolio.

-• Conduct a thorough Portfolio Review twice per year. • Review this constitution at least once per year and amend it when deemed appropriate.
+1. Conduct a thorough Portfolio Review twice per year.
+2. Review this business plan at least once per year and amend it as appropriate.

 1. Margin.
 2. Shorting.
 3. Options, futures, or other derivative investments.
 4. Mutual funds or ETFs.